How to Get Admission into MIT from India in 2025 – Step-by-Step Guide

 • Clearing the subject with good grades in the field of study

-• Good Scores of English Language proficiency tests like TOEFL or IELTS are required
+• Good Scores on English Language proficiency tests like TOEFL or IELTS are required

-• Application fees for Undergraduates is INR 6300
+• Application fees for Undergraduates are INR 6300

 When it comes to admission requirements for postgraduate programs at MIT, the requirements may vary according to the course you have opted for.
 In general, the following things should be kept in consideration:

-• Admission fees vary depending on the course you have decided.
+• Admission fees vary depending on the course you have chosen.

-• It is essential to submit your undergraduate (Bachelor) degree.
+• It is essential to submit your undergraduate (Bachelor's) degree.

-• Scores of IELTS or TOEFL to access of English proficiency
+• Scores of IELTS or TOEFL to assess English proficiency

 • A well-structured and updated resume is also necessary